Hazelnut: Plant profile

 The pendulous bright-yellow catkins are one of the first signs of the monotonous winter going to an end, long before the hazelnuts are ready to be harvested in early autumn.

-The nuts can be picked at the immature stage when husks and shells are still young and green but are mostly harvested when the husks turn brown and start to fall off.
+These nuts can be picked at the immature stage when husks and shells are still young and green but are mostly harvested when the husks turn brown and start to fall down.
+Wild hazelnuts are usually smaller in size and tend to be more flavourful than cultivated varieties.

 Culinary uses and recipes with Hazelnut